lalvarezguillen/monerod-node-vps/README.md

 ### Extending the volume allocated to store the blockchain

-Simply increasing `HETZNER_VOLUME_GB_SIZE` should take care of extending the volume and the filesystem, for nodes hosted on Hetzner.
+Simply increasing `HETZNER_VOLUME_GB_SIZE` or `VULTR_VOLUME_GB_SIZE` should take care of extending the volume and the filesystem, for nodes hosted on Hetzner and Vultr, respectively.

 Right now this is not possible on DigitalOcean nodes.
 Because Ansible modules for that provider don't allow extending the size of existing volumes.
 I'll